Reviews of Action Comics (1938) and related work

 The premises are those of Shuster and Siegel, but not as they were in the character’s first appearance.
 There’s been power creep since 1938.
 Superman now flies under his own power.
 He can see through plate steel.
 He is impervious even to science-fictional weaponry of much greater power than a bursting shell and is never injured.
 This is roughly the mature form of the character in his pre-Code “Golden Age” continuities.

-There is a lot of impressive animation in this series, not all of it rotoscoped.
-It looks like the original comic in motion with better lighting and a lot of wonderful simulated out-of-focus pans; visually it’s a lot of fun.
+Despite Miyazaki Hayao’s judgement in “Thoughts on Fleischer” (1980) that work on this series was “masturbatory”, there is a lot of impressive animation in it, not all of it rotoscoped.
+It looks like the original comic in motion with better lighting and a lot of wonderful simulated out-of-focus whip pans; visually it’s a lot of fun.
 I especially appreciate that the “funny” animals and other caricatures typical of US cartoons are absent, except for non-whites, Jimmy Olsen and one dinosaur who looks goofier than Gertie.

 References here: One Punch Man (2015).